Are you still suffering from headaches and tried all medications?

-- The mode of onset: the headache can appear suddenly or settle gradually;
+- The way the headache starts: The headache can happen suddenly or settle over time.

-- Localization: the pain sometimes spreads throughout the head or remains localized (half of the head, for example);
+- Localization: The pain sometimes spreads throughout the head or remains in one area such as, half of the head.

-- Intensity: The headache is sometimes felt as a simple discomfort or as an intense pain, preventing the usual activities.
-This pain can be continuous (constant)
+- Intensity: The headache is sometimes felt as a simple discomfort or as a very bad pain which can prevent usual activity.

-- The circumstance of occurrence: some factors can trigger a headache: pollution, taking drugs, excessive consumption of alcohol.
-The headache can also get worse with the effort;
+- The circumstance of when it happens: Some factors can trigger a headache like pollution, taking drugs, or drinking a lot of alcohol.

-- Duration: acute headaches appear and disappear rapidly; the chronic headache settled in general more slowly and gradually.
-They can last for weeks or months (chronic headache daily);
+- Duration: Very bad headaches appear and disappear quickly.
+However, the chronic headache comes in more slowly.
+They can last for weeks or months.

-- The headache may be accompanied by other signs: fever, nausea and vomiting, loss of sensitivity, numbness.
+- Headache may be accompanied by other signs: fever, nausea and vomiting, or numbness.

 CAUSES OF HEADACHES

-The causes of headaches are varied, most often benign.
-There are two main ones: a tension headache and migraine.
+The causes of headaches vary.
+There are two main types: a tension headache and migraine.

-- Headaches do not get worse on exercise;
+- Headaches do not get worse during exercise

-- On the other hand, they worsen during periods of stress and improvement is observed during periods of relaxation;
+- On the other hand, they worsen during periods of stress and improvement happens during times of relaxation

 - Localized pain on one side of the head